Educate to Eliminate is a 501 (c) (3) non-profit

 Leanna Apodaca, Secretary - High School Teacher, Parent

 Leanna is a mother who is passionate about educating youths and providing support in lower economic communities.
 She has a Bachelors Degree in Liberal Arts with a concentration in English Language Arts.
 She has a Masters Degree in Administrative Services.
-Leanna has been a teacher for sixteen years, including ten years with an Early College Program (RECHS).
+Leanna has been teaching since 2002, including ten years with an Early College Program (RECHS).
 She has been in a variety of leadership positions such as Department Chair, Data Team Leader, Professional Learning Community Leader, Union Representative and various club advisory positions.

 Nichole McDonald, Director - Entreprenuer, Parent